AnyChart/docs.anychart.com/Maps/Labels.md

 {sample}Maps\_Labels\_06{sample}

 You can see that the label of Virginia is still displayed despite it has the lower labelrank set than West Virginia has.
 It is easily explained by the fact that the overlappping mode is turned off for the Border States series, which West Virginia belongs to.
 Also, you could have noticed that Wisconsin state label is now displayed while the label of Michigan became hidden.
 The labels of Maryland and Delaware are both shown despite they've got different labelranks - it means that the overlapping is allowed for the series those states belong to.
-That's how the labelranks work.
+That is how the labelranks work.

 ## Positioning

-It's quite important where to place labels in the map.
+It is quite important where to place labels in the map.
 They are displayed in the center of a region by default, but sometimes it might be necessary to set the different placement for some of the labels.
 For example, if one of the sides of region is longer than the opposite one, it may lead to a situation when only a part of a label is displayed inside a region, and the other part is shown on the other region's territory or outside of a map.

-It's possible to adjust positioning of the labels inside the regions or outside, depends on regions' sizes and our preferences.
-Also positioning can be a great help when it's necessary to avoid allowing overlap, but to show as many labels as possible.
+It is possible to adjust positioning of the labels inside the regions or outside, depends on regions' sizes and our preferences.
+Also positioning can be a great help when it is necessary to avoid allowing overlap, but to show as many labels as possible.

 ### Inside